Xcelled/mabicommerce/README.md

 MabiCommerce is a tool to help you get the most out of your trades!
 MabiCommerce will take a variety of factors, toss them into a magical calculating machine, grind it around, and show you a list of all the trades you can make, and their associated stats.
 Optionally, MabiCommerce can automatically detect and fill in the information it needs.

-***Note: Morrighan is still in a "beta" stage and does have some bugs.*** These bugs affect MabiCommmerce's AutoDetect.
-If AutoDetect stops working, simply CC or restart the game until it does.
-Check the Morrighan thread frequently for updates!

 ![MabiCommerce Demo](/../screenshots/demo1.gif?raw=true)

 ### Basic Features